-Some Good Books For Attorneys Starting A Practice
+XIX.
+Some Good Books for Attorneys Starting A Practice

-Foonberg, Jay C. How to Start & Build a Law Practice.
-4th ed. revised and updated.
-Chicago, Ill.: American Bar Association, Law Student Division, Section of Law Practice Management, 1999.

-Foonberg, Jay C. How to Get and Keep Good Clients, 2 ed.
-Boston, Mass.: Lawyers Alert Press, 1994.

-- Singer, Gerald M. How to Go Directly into Your Own Solo Practice and Succeed into the New Millennium and Beyond.
-St. Paul, Minn.: West Group, 2000. - Snyder, Theda C. Running A Law Practice On A Shoestring.
+- Foonberg, Jay C. How to Start & Build a Law Practice.
+5th ed. revised and updated.
+Chicago, Ill.: American Bar Association, Law Student Division, Section of Law Practice Management, 2004. - Foonberg, Jay C. How to Get and Keep Good Clients, 3rd.
+Boston, Mass.: Lawyers Alert Press, 2008. - Gibson, K. William, ed.
+Flying Solo: A Survival Guide for the Solo Lawyer and Small Firm.
+4th ed.
+Chicago, IL: American Bar Association, Section of Law Practice Management, 2005. - Singer, Gerald M. How to Go Directly into Your Own Solo Practice and Succeed.
+St. Paul, Minn.: West Group, 2007. - Snyder, Theda C. Running a Law Practice on a Shoestring.
 Chicago, Ill.: American Bar Association, Law Practice Management Section, 1997.

+XX.
 Before You Graduate

-Go into the jurisdiction's database on LoisLaw where you intend on practicing (LoisLaw is free during summer); Lexis.com and Westlaw.com (will be cut off once you graduate).
+Go into the jurisdiction database on LoisLaw where you intend on practicing (LoisLaw is free during summer); Lexis.com and Westlaw.com.
 Do this now.

-- 1. Print out the menu of the available state materials from the state you intend on practicing in. - 2.
-Get a sense of the distribution of statutes, advance legislative (or session law) services, administrative regulations, administrative law judge decisions, court reports, and court rules coverage. - 3.
+1. Print out the menu of the available state materials from the state where you intend on practicing.

+- 2. Get a sense of the distribution of statutes, advance legislative (or session law) services, administrative regulations, administrative law judge decisions, court reports, and court rules coverage. - 3.
 Include coverage dates for important materials and note differences in coverage among the three electronic sources: LoisLaw, Lexis.com and Westlaw.com.
 Also note how frequently these various databases are updated.
 Just because a source is available on the computer does not ensure that it is current. - 4.
 If you are going to specialize in a subject area, review and print the menus of the relevant topical libraries and databases in electronic format, with dates or coverage.
 Date your printout. - 5.
-LoisLaw may include the electronic format of your state's Continuing Legal Education (CLE) publications, if so print this information. - 6.
+LoisLaw may include the electronic format of your state@ Continuing Legal Education (CLE) publications, if so print this information. - 6.
 LoisLaw may also include the text of your states jury instructions.
 Note: if your state is available.
-You may want to cut and paste your state's jury instructions into a file and save this information.
+You may want to cut and paste your state¢s jury instructions into a file and save this information.

-Pull the Following Articles About Practicing and Clerking Off Westlaw
+XXI.
+Pull the Following Articles about Practicing and Clerking

-Peggy Roebuck Jarrett and Mary Whisner, Here There Be Dragons: How to do Research in an Area You Know Nothing About, 6 no. 2 Perspectives: Teaching Legal Res. & Writing 74 (Winter, 1998).

-Kelly Browne, The Top 10 Things Firm Librarians Wish Summer Associates Knew, 8 no. 3 Perspectives: Teaching Legal Res. & Writing 140 (Spring, 2000).

-Nazareth A. Pantaloni, Louis J. Sirico, and Ellen M. Callinan, Legal Research and the Summer Job, 7 no. 3 Perspectives: Teaching Legal Res. & Writing 110 (Spring, 1999).
+- Baum, Marsha L., Ten Tips for Moving Beyond the Brick Wall in Legal Research, 10 no. 1 Perspectives: Teaching Legal Res. & Writing 20 (Fall, 2001). - Browne, Kelly, The Top 10 Things Firm Librarians Wish Summer Associates Knew, 8 no. 3 Perspectives: Teaching Legal Res. & Writing 140 (Spring, 2000) - Jarrett, Peggy Roebuck and Mary Whisner, Here There Be Dragons: How to do Research in an Area You Know Nothing About, 6 no. 2 Perspectives: Teaching Legal Res. & Writing 74 (Winter, 1998). - Pantaloni, Nazareth A., Louis J. Sirico, and Ellen M. Callinan, Legal Research and the Summer Job, 7 no. 3 Perspectives: Teaching Legal Res. & Writing 110 (Spring, 1999).

-Marsha L. Baum, Ten Tips for Moving Beyond the Brick Wall in Legal Research, 10 no. 1 Perspectives: Teaching Legal Res. & Writing 20 (Fall, 2001).
+XXII.
 Once You Graduate and Can't Find An Answer - AAP: ASK A PERSON.